primap-community/primap2/docs/source/data_structures.md

 dt = dt.map_over_datasets(filter_coords, filter_info)
 ```

-However, it is more complicated to apply function on coordinates that are stored in the data tree, in this case
+However, it is more complicated to apply a function on coordinates of the datatree nodes, in this case
 iso3 codes or countries.

-Select a specific coordinate (e.g., category 1) across all datasets.
-I attempted to recreate coordinate aggregation for a data tree of country datasets.
-This works by combining nodes
+If we want to perform a coordinate aggregation for a data tree of country datasets, we can combine nodes
 (datasets) using arithmetic operations (ds1 + ds2).
-However, I couldn't leverage many of the data tree methods, so
+However, we cannot leverage many of the data tree methods, so
 most of the processing happens at the dataset level.
 It seems that many of the methods and attributes focus on
 navigating the hierarchical structure (parent/child relationships), which isn’t a core requirement for our use case.
-We mainly need a structure with many sibling nodes and possibly a single parent.
+We mainly need a structure with many sibling nodes and possibly one parent.

-In any case, data tree would be a clean option to store data sets.
-So instead of saving individual data sets to disc,
-we could save the whole data tree as a netcdf file

 #### Possible use of datatree

-Ultimately we can say that datatree can serve us in two ways:
+We can set up a data structure based on datatree in two different ways:

 * **Option 1**: We use a **data tree as a storage for data sets**.
 For example, instead of saving data sets per country to disc, we store
-them in a data tree and save the whole tree to disc, if needed.
+them in a datatree and save the whole tree to disc (with `dt.to_netcfd()`), if needed.
 * **Option 2**: We use **data tree as our standard data format**.
 All our functions for data sets should work
 for data trees as well.